Yale-BIM/f26-assignments/assignment-1/README.md

 when the target is behind the camera?
 How and why is the image changed?
 To visualize this result, you can launch the `generate_target.launch.py` script with the optional parameter `target_x_plane:=<x>`, where \<x\> corresponds to the target's x coordinate on the robot's `shutter_base_footprint` frame.
 Then inspect the images that your node generates.

 - **III-4.** Your virtual camera could see behind it, but real cameras don't do that.
-Modify the `draw_image()` function in the virtual_camera.py node so that the part of your code that computes the projection of the target and draws the circle only executes if the target is in front of the camera.
-That is, these parts of your program should only execute if the Z component of the target's position in the camera coordinate frame is positive.
+Modify the `draw_image()` function in the `virtual_camera.py` node so that the part of your code that computes the projection of the target and draws the circle only executes if the target is in front of the camera.
+That is, these parts of your program should only execute if the Z component of the target's position in the camera's coordinate frame (`shutter_camera_color_optical_frame`) is positive.
 If the Z component is zero or negative, the function should instead return an empty (white) image.
 In the latter case, the function should also print a warning message:

     ```python
     # example warning (add "import rclpy.logging" at the top of your script)
     rclpy.logging.get_logger("virtual_camera").warn("Warning: Target is behind the camera (z={})".format(z)) # z is the z coordinate for the target's center point relative to the camera frame
     ```

     > Note: `rclpy.logging.get_logger()` returns a ROS logger without needing a node.
-Import it explicitly with `import rclpy.logging`: a plain `import rclpy` does not make the `rclpy.logging` submodule available.
+Import it explicitly with `import rclpy.logging`, as a plain `import rclpy` does not make the `rclpy.logging` submodule available.
 Also keep `draw_image()` at the top level of the script -- the public tests import it directly with `from virtual_camera import draw_image`.